opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 The cardinality count is approximate.
 If you had tens of thousands of products in your store, an accurate cardinality calculation requires loading all values into a hash set and returning its size.
 This approach does not scale well because it requires more memory and causes high latency.

-To trade memory for accuracy, you can set the `precision_threshold` setting.
+You can control the trade-off between memory and accuracy with the `precision_threshold` setting.
 This setting defines the threshold below which counts are expected to be close to accurate.
 Above this value, counts might become a bit less accurate.
 The default value of `precision_threshold` is 3,000.
 The maximum supported value is 40,000.

 ```json
 GET kibana_sample_data_ecommerce/_search